Beneficial Effects of Exercise on Brain

 - It boosts confidence- It affects us psychologically by boosting our confidence and self-esteem by improving our fitness and change in body shape.
 It makes us mentally and physically smart.
 Persons who exercise regularly can think more clearly, perform better and have a higher morale.
 It stimulates the nervous system to function at a higher level.

-The priliminary research on animals shows that exercise can make new stem cells to grow, refreshing the brain and other body parts.
+The preliminary research on animals shows that exercise can make new stem cells to grow, refreshing the brain and other body parts.
 Regular exercise also promotes nerve growth factors.

 The above beneficial effects of regular and consistent exercise will give us an impetus to take up exercise and make it an important part of our daily routine to reap myriad of its benefits.